 “I seek to ground all aspects of my practice in theory, including human and personality development, group dynamics and process, ethics, psycho/social/spiritual assessment, reflective practice and mindfulness.
 I incorporate expressive arts along with healing rituals from a variety of cultures and spiritualities into the curriculum.
 The human brain learns best through play, therefore I seek to create a stimulating and creative learning environment.
 My deepest satisfaction is witnessing professional development in my students, which I measure in terms of deepened awareness of their strengths and limitations, heightened emotional and relational intelligence, increased compassion, and enhanced competence in providing effective care for those in spiritual distress.”

-Pat is a Level I Supervisor, ACPEWA’s first in regional Western Australia.
+Pat is a Clinical Pastoral Supervisor, ACPEWA’s first in regional Western Australia.